-- 2 large zucchini, peeled and cut into small cubes (about 1/2-inch)
+- 2 medium butternut squash, peeled and cut into small cubes (about 1/2-inch)

 - 1 tablespoon granulated sugar